M.S. Selvaraj

 Work area : Nilgiris district, Tamil Nadu

-Selvaraj has been leading a vibrant people’s movement in the ethnically fragmented Nilgiri Hills since 1991.
-Selvaraj organised communities to challenge the Illegal eviction of forest dwellers and frequent atrocities by the Forest Department.
+Selvaraj has been leading a vibrant people’s collectives in the ethnically diverse Nilgiri Hills since 1991.
+Selvaraj organised communities to address the issues related to displacement of the forest dwellers and the difficulties they face.

 He has played a pivotal role in establishing the School for Social Change in Tamil, where he has been actively involved in cultivating local leadership and grooming the upcoming generation of community leaders.
 As a filmmaker and artist dedicated to preserving the culture of common people.
 Selvaraj takes a deep interest in music, documentary films and history.